Numerically-Stable/read_mesh_abaqus/README.md

-- 👋 Hi, I’m Pranjal Saxena @Numerically-Stable
+- 👋 Hi, I’m Pranjal Saxena, PhD Scholar at Aerospace Department, IIT Kanpur @Numerically-Stable
 - 👀 I’m interested in Computational Mechanics and applied mathematics especially in FEA
 - 🌱 I’m currently learning MATLAB and Python for use in FEA
 - 💞️ I’m looking to collaborate on Fracture mechanics problems
-- 📫 How to reach me contactpranjal02@gmail.com
+- 📫 How to reach me -- contactpranjal02@gmail.com
 - ⚡ Fun fact: Pi the famous irrational number is represented as rational 22/7

 <!---